RudyDev1/form/README.md

 <br>

 ## Project description
-![Site screenshot][product-screenshot]
+![Site screenshot][product-screenshot] <br>

 The site is a form validator that uses RegEx.
-Code is prepared if someone adds a new input.
+Code is prepared if someone adds a new input. <br>
 The site is based on a project from the course but I added functions to show and hide the password.

 ## Live Demo
 To see the live demo of this website, please visit: https://form-rudydev.netlify.app/